 A reputable local contractor is more likely to do the job right the first time and be more willing to address any potential problems with the project in the future.

 4. Plan, plan, plan

 With any home improvement project, there are many decisions to be made, both large and small.
 Making as many of those decisions early in the process can reduce project delays or rework.
-Some of the decisions that can be made before the contractor ever starts to include establishing the scope of the project, identifying potential issues, having utilities mark lines and deciding what brands to use and product colors to install.
+Some of the decisions that can be made before the contractor ever starts to include establishing the scope of the project, identifying potential issues, having utility mark lines, and deciding what brands to use and product colors to install. – (BPT)

 How Much Does it Cost to Fix up a House?